limeng12/intron_order/README.md

 Please put the output file under `data/`, since the R code will treat data/ as directory of intron splicing order pairs files.

 ### 3. Build intron splicing order graph and matrix
-If users are not working with Rstudio, will need to edit the run.R to change the working dir to `intron_order`
+If users are not working with Rstudio, then will need to edit the run.R to change the working dir to `intron_order`

 Source the below R script in Rstudio.
 ```